-In urgent and exceptional circumstances, such as the sudden influx of refugees in Europe, the European Commission can fund emergency humanitarian support for people in need within the EU territory.
+In urgent and exceptional circumstances, such as the sudden influx of refugees in Europe, the European Union can fund emergency humanitarian support for people in need within the EU territory.
 The emergency support within the EU, adopted in March 2016, aims to preserve life, prevent and alleviate human suffering and maintain human dignity.

-Emergency humanitarian assistance can be delivered, in close coordination with EU Member States, to the most vulnerable victims of disasters via projects carried out on the ground by the Commission's humanitarian partner organisations.
-These organisations are UN agencies, international organisations, Member State specialised services or NGOs that have signed an agreement with the Commission.
-Where necessary, the Commission can also directly fund assistance, relief and protection operations.
+Emergency humanitarian assistance can be delivered, in close coordination with EU Member States, to the most vulnerable victims of disasters via projects carried out on the ground by the EU's humanitarian partner organisations.
+These organisations are United Nations agencies, international organisations, Member State specialised services or non-governmental organisations (NGOs) that have signed an agreement with the EU.
+Where necessary, the EU can also directly fund assistance, relief and protection operations.

-Emergency support inside Europe can be provided in response to exceptional disasters that result in severe and wide-ranging humanitarian consequences in one or more EU Member State.
-One example is Greece, where nearly 857 000 refugees and migrants arrived in 2015 alone.
-According to UNHCR, over 45 000 refugees and migrants still remain in the country as of March 2018.
+Emergency support inside Europe can be provided in response to exceptional disasters that result in severe and wide-ranging humanitarian consequences in one or more European Union Member States.